luxalpa/dynamaxed/README.md

 - Display Pokemon Type and Stats

 - Serialization for stats
-- Entangle Menubar into 3 components
+- Untangle Menubar into 3 components
 - Dependency Injection for the modules
 - return Vue.observable().
 - Allow customization of run path